langjam/jam0001/miccah/README.md

 ### Opcodes
 The opcodes are listed below, and are quite simple.
 Each opcode does exactly one thing; there are no parameters.
 Additionally, some of the opcodes are not yet implemented.
+The opcodes are case and punctuation sensitive.

+Additional input between or surrounding the opcodes are ignored.

 | Opcode | Description | Implemented? |
 |:------ |:----------- | ------------ |